cartesi/hackathon/guide.md

 Today there is a large number of developers who want to create applications in the Web 3.0 world but face a steep learning curve and a confusing landscape.
 [Cartesi](https://cartesi.io/) aims to solve this problem by:

 * Enabling more innovation by reusing existing abstractions, such as programming languages and libraries to build more sophisticated applications at a higher pace.
-*  Growing the pull of use case cases that can be put on-chain.
+*  Growing the pull of use cases that can be put on-chain.
 * Making Web 3.0 accessible to developers with traditional programming backgrounds who can build DApps using a programming environment they are already familiar with.
-For example, you can code a DApp using Python without the need to write code in Solidity.
+For example, you can code a DApp using Python without the need to write the application code in Solidity.
+When the app is deployed, a standard Cartesi smart contract will put your DApp on-chain.

 In terms of the blockchain trilemma, Cartesi solves the scalability problem by using [Cartesi Optimistic Rollups](https://docs.cartesi.io/cartesi-rollups/overview/) along with the [Cartesi Machine](https://docs.cartesi.io/cartesi-machine/) to support and scale complex computations.
 By doing this, we will allow developers to use rich code for decentralized applications and bring Web 2.0’s power and expressiveness to Web 3.0.

+/// <probably can delete this paragraph> Cartesi provides lower gas and crypto costs.
+Additionally, if you are a web developer who wants to build a simple application as your first step in blockchain development, with Cartesi you will not be forced to use a blockchain-specific language nor be forced to reinvent the wheel because a certain functionality or math library is not available.

 ## Question